Get the basics on everything from keeping your child's heart healthy to some of the

 Having a heart murmur means that the blood makes an extra noise as it flows through the heart.
 Most murmurs are normal.
 Sometimes a murmur happens because of a problem in the heart.

-Cardiomyopathy is when the heart muscle becomes weak and enlarged.
+Cardiomyopathy is when the heart muscle gets too thick, too thin, or too stiff.
 This makes it hard to pump blood through the body.